diegomendezp/Ironhack-lectures-v3/content/module1/Week 1/Day 5/Object Oriented Javascript 1 and 2.md

 #### 3. Exception - `this` in arrow functions

-If the function/method is an ES2015 arrow function, it rec

-eives `this` value of its surrounding scope at the time it is created.
+If the function/method is an ES2015 arrow function, it receives `this` value of its surrounding scope at the time it is created.

 ```js
 const myObject = {